ManisaBachtiar/Food-Choices/README.md

 # Food-Choices
-You can select the ingredients and filter every meal you eat
+You can see the ingredients and filter every meal you eat